Vector and matrix functions

 Remarks:

 - Matrices are created in the INITRUN and released after the EXITRUN.
-Just like series, matrix() creation must happen in a fixed order in the script, preferably at the begin of the run or main function.
+Just like series, matrix() creation must happen in

 - The mat type is a pointer of the MATRIX struct defined in trading.h.
 The numbers of rows and columns are stored in the ->rows and ->cols elements, a pointer to the content is stored in the ->dat element.